SAM-Denton/samde/README.md

 Each program can use one of the 6 bright colors from the selected color scheme as its border color.
 The colors are set in the rules array in dwm's [config](https://gitlab.com/SamDenton/dwm/-/blob/master/config.def.h).
 The way that it is set up is that the border colors are the same as the tag icon color.

 ### Sticky windows
 Sticky windows are windows that are visible on every tag.
-Programs can be made sticky by default in "rules" in the [dwm config file](https://gitlab.com/SamDenton/dwm/-/blob/master/config.def.h) and you can toggle it off and on with super+backspace.
+Programs can be made sticky by default in "rules" in the [dwm config file](https://gitlab.com/SamDenton/dwm/-/blob/master/config.def.h) and it can toggled off and on with super+backspace.

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/sticky.gif">

 ### Scratchpad
-The scratchpad keybind is super+t, you can adjust the default size by changing the amount of columns and rows of st. You need to merge Xresources and kill the scratchpad window for the change to take effect.
+The scratchpad keybind is super+t.
+The default size can be adjusted by changing the default number of columns and rows in the [monitor profile](https://gitlab.com/SamDenton/dots/-/tree/master/.config/samde/profiles) that is being used.
+Kill the scratchpad window and reload Xresources for the change to take effect.

 ## Programs